 I prefer to try something different when possible, and preferably something that does not involve the art supplies!

-As I was trying to think up something that kids would enjoy creating, and something that I would enjoy receiving – I thought of using Wordle to make customized art!
+As I was trying to think up something that kids would enjoy creating, and something that I would enjoy receiving – I thought of using Wordle to make customized word art!

-In the video, I will show you how to make a word cloud from using words that describe Mom (or whoever the primary caregiver is).
+In the video below, I will show you how to create a word cloud from using words that describe Mom (or whoever the primary caregiver is).
 If you are a homeschool parent, make sure to “swap” out kids for a day with another homeschool family to create Mother’s Day gifts.